hoanggiang063/weatherdemo/README.md

 11. Please refer documents for database and clean architecture at path/weatherdemo/diagram

 ## Need to improve
-- Add ignore classes to dexprotector, so we can run release build in unrooted device
 - Modularization: separate features in modules in order to keep it clean, decoupling
 - Add BBD(business driven development) to test usecase and repository by using Cucumber.
 - Build a base class for Viewmodel, in base we will handle common cases such common failures cases.
 - Maybe we try to apply navigation among fragments.
 - Add mock modules for development, let say we test with mock when we wait for real api.
 - Add feature toggle to turn on/off new feature(maybe local)
+- Add Loggging in whole app